Curriculum | Physical Education

 Physical Education contributes to the life and physical, mental and social wellbeing of all our students and staff at Levenshulme High school.

 All students receive two lessons a week as part of their core curriculum entitlement either as two single lessons or a weekly double lesson.
 In addition, students are invited to attend clubs on a varied extra-curricular programme either before school, lunch time or after school free of charge.
 We are committed to providing competitive opportunities for all girls in a variety of sports.

 There is also a comprehensive programme of community activities on offer in the Energy Box, during the evenings and at weekends.
 Staff are encouraged to access the PE facilities and there are staff activities in order to promote their health and well-being.

 PE Kit Expectations

-Students are required to wear the logo Levenshulme blue track suit bottoms and T-Shirt for their PE lessons.
-If they require a jumper then they need the Blue Levenshulme fleece.
+Students are required to wear plain blue or black track suit bottoms or leggings and the blue logo Levenshulme T-Shirt for their PE lessons.
+If they require a jumper then they should wear a plain blue or black jumper.
 Students will need a pair of suitable trainers that can be worn inside and outside on the field.